 So, yes, you’ve seen many of these ingredients before and sometimes mixed in not dissimilar ways.
 But even after the first hour of The Lazarus Project you’re likely to be more invested in this than in many other iterations.
 In the same way that Ultraviolet revolutionised and modernised a classic tale of contemporary vampires in the late 90s, The Lazarus Project takes on time-travel with equally sharp, dark insight and wit.
 It’s like Christopher Nolan’s Tenet but with far more heart and soul and likely to hold your attention far longer… and well worth spending your time with…

-Given the subject, tone and standard of writing and acting – not to mention the use of budget and location work – this is a show that floats like a butterfly-effect but stings like a wasp and one hopes that Lazarus will get to rise again…
+Given the subject, tone and standard of writing and acting – not to mention the use of budget and location work – this is a show that floats like a butterfly-effect but stings like a wasp and one looks forward to Lazarus rising again…

 - Production Design / VFX9